Swaty-G/GolangTutorial/README.md

 - `23mymodules/main.go`: A program demonstrating how to route requests in Go using gorilla/mux package
 - `24buildapp/main.go`: A program demonstrating how to build APIs(GET, POST, PUT, DELETE) in Go using gorilla/mux package.
 Used Postman to test the APIs.
 - `25mongoapi/main.go`: A program demonstrating how to connect to MongoDB and perform CRUD operations in Go by creating Netflix and performs CRUD operations on it.
 Used Postman to test the APIs.
 - `26goroutines/main.go`: A program demonstrating how to use goroutines in Go to run multiple tasks concurrently using the go keyword and WaitGroup.
 Also, mutex is used.
+- `27mutexAndAwaitGroups/main.go`: A program demonstrating how to use mutex and WaitGroup in Go to run multiple tasks concurrently using the go keyword and WaitGroup.
+First, the program runs without mutex and check race condition(go run --race .) and then with mutex to resolve the race condition.

 ## Authors